RBilsland/pxt-sonicpiosc/README.md

 ### Connecting to Sonic Pi

 You will need to provide the details of the IP Address of the machine where Sonic Pi is running and the port the service is running on.
 Both of these pieces of information can be found in the IO preferences of Sonic Pi.
 Also make sure both the Enable OSC server and Send/Receive remote OSC checkboxes are ticked.
-You cannot attampt a Sonic Pi connection unless you have successfully connected WiFi first.
+You cannot attempt a Sonic Pi connection unless you have successfully connected WiFi first.
 Once complete you can check if it was successful or not.

 ![sonic pi block commands](https://github.com/RBilsland/pxt-sonicpiosc/blob/master/images/connectSonicPi.png)